ThomasFergy/ALICE-QGP-Analysis/README.md

 In this example we will go from nothing to having a significance plot for dcapostopv on the K0.

 1. First we will need to apply the cuts over the range that we want and on the files we want.
-The script `V0_cut_runner.py` allows us to do this.
-At the top of this file you will find three variables which make these selections for you.
+The script `V0Data_cut_runner.py` or `V0MC_cut_runner.py` allow us to do this.
+At the top of these files you will find three variables which make these selections for you.
-   1. `isMC`: Boolean to choose Data or MC.
    2. `par_indices = [...]`: 0 = dcanegtopv, 1 = dcapostopv, 2 = v0cospa, 3 = dcav0dau, 4 = v0radius.
    3. `cut_values`: array of floats.
 I would use np.arrange(...) here.

-   For this example we could choose `isMC=False`, `par_indices = [1]`, `cut_values = np.arange(0, 0.2, 0.005)`.
+   For this example we could choose to use `V0Data_cut_runner.py` with: `par_indices = [1]`, `cut_values = np.arange(0, 0.2+0.005, 0.005)`.
 Make sure you save these changes before step 2.

-2. From the root directory of this repo run `python3 scripts/V0_cut_runner.py` (IMPORTANT: Must be in alienv O2Physics environment).
+2. From the root directory of this repo run `python3 scripts/V0Data_cut_runner.py` (IMPORTANT: Must be in alienv O2Physics environment).
 This will populate `output/V0Data/` with files of the form `AnalysisResults_dcanegtopv_0.05.root`, which contain the parameter and cut value.
 (This is quite slow)

 3. To get to a significance plot for these cuts we need to fit each of the K0 mass plots in the `.root` files produced in step 2.
 The script `significance_runner.py` allows us to do this.
 In a similar way to the previous python script there are two variables to edit at the top of this file.
    1. `isMC`: Boolean to choose Data or MC.